This is the Best Instant Pot Minestrone Soup! It’s made with a tomato-based broth that gets extra flavour from a parmesan cheese rind.

 To add a rich flavour to the minestrone, I added a parmesan cheese rind into the Instant Pot while the soup was cooking.
 Parmesan cheese rinds are usually used in soups, stews and sauces to add a creamy, cheesy texture.
 As well as the parmesan cheese rind, I’ve added herbs.
 Using herbs like the Italian seasoning uniformly adds flavour and seasons the vegetables.

 Minestrone soup is essentially a hearty version of your classic vegetable soup.
 It typically includes the addition of pasta and beans to bulk it up a bit.

 Storing and reheating

-When you’re ready to enjoy your soup, take your serving out of the fridge and warm up on the stove or in the microwave for 1-2 minutes.
+When you’re ready to enjoy your soup, take your serving out of the fridge and warm it up on the stovetop or in the microwave for 1 to 2 minutes.

 This soup freezes wonderfully, which makes it one of the best meal prep soup options!
-Put your soup in a freezer friendly container and store for up to 3 months!
-Once you’re ready to eat your soup, chill or defrost your soup and then place it into a sauce pan to reheat.
-Once it has warmed thoroughly, you’re ready to enjoy it!
+Store your soup in a glass container or freezer-safe Ziploc bag and freeze it for up to 3 months.

 More Instant Pot soup recipes